Everything you need to know about scaling up

 Scaling up, or how to increase social/environmental impact

-Scaling up, refers to an organisation with social and environmental impact seeking to increase the reach of its impact.
-And yes, we cannot stress this enough: scaling up does not necessarily mean increasing the size of the organisation, but rather increasing the impact of its solution (reaching a larger number of beneficiaries, strengthening the impact on them, expanding into new territories, etc.).
+Scaling up, refers to an organisation with social and environmental impact seeking to expand its reach.
+This process does not necessarily mean increasing the size of the organisation.
+Its means amplifying the impact of its solution: reaching more beneficiaries, strengthening the impact, expanding into new territories, etc.

-This is what we call the “End game,” referring to the role an organisation aims to play in the overall solution to a social problem, from which a wide variety of scaling strategies can emerge.
+This is what we call the “End game.”
+It refers to the role an organisation aims to play in solving a social problem.
+From this, many different scaling strategies can emerge.

-Designing the right scaling strategy cannot be done in isolation.
-It is crucial, from the outset, to identify all the stakeholders involved in addressing this social problem and to engage with them, or even collaborate, to generate significant impact for the beneficiaries.
-By doing so, the developed solution will be relevant, sustainable, complementary, and will fit into a broader framework for systemic impact.
+Designing the right scaling strategy cannot be done alone.
+It is crucial to identify all the stakeholders who address this problem.
+Engaging and collaborating with them creates significant impact for beneficiaries.
+The solution then becomes relevant, sustainable, and part of a broader systemic framework.

-This is why, when we support organisations with their scaling ambitions and challenges, we generally begin by working on the organisation’s theory of change to ensure that the vision, mission, and short, medium, and long-term ambitions are coherent and shared.
-We then analyse the maturity of the projects and organisations to assess the extent to which they have truly proven their concept – that is, their ability to generate impact – but also their model, meaning their capacity to sustain that impact within a fixed scope.
-This analysis helps identify any actions that may be needed to strengthen their model before implementing their scaling strategy.
+When we support organisations in their scaling journey, we often begin with the theory of change.
+This ensures that the vision, mission, and ambitions are clear and shared.
+We then analyse the maturity of the projects and organisations.
+Have they validated their concept, meaning their ability to generate impact?
+Have they also validated their model, meaning their capacity to sustain that impact within a clear scope?
+This analysis then reveals the actions needed to strengthen the model before moving to scale.

 Understanding scaling up

-Multiplying the impact of a social innovation involves undertaking a strategic reflection on the means to be deployed in order to replicate, spread, or adapt a proven model on a larger scale.
-As mentioned earlier, this is not just about growing in size, but about multiplying the scope of the impact in an effective and sustainable way.
+Multiplying the impact of a social innovation requires a strategic reflection.
+It involves finding ways to replicate, spread, or adapt a proven model on a larger scale.
+Scaling up is not about growing in size.
+It is about multiplying impact in an effective and sustainable way.

-These reasons ultimately all point towards the same goal: addressing a social issue through effective action to bring about a broader change within society
+There are many reasons why an organisation may want to scale up.
+Yet they all point to the same goal: addressing a social issue to create broader change within society.

 The different scaling strategies